influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/key_concepts.md

 You don't need to have tags in your data structure, but it's generally a good idea to make use of them because, unlike fields, tags are indexed.
 This means that queries on tags are faster and that tags are ideal for storing commonly-queried metadata.

-Avoid using the following reserved tag keys:
+Avoid using the following reserved keys:
 * `_field`
 * `_measurement`
 * `time`

-If reserved tag keys are included, the associated point is discarded.
+If reserved keys are used as a tag or field key, the associated point is discarded.

 > **Why indexing matters: The schema case study**